trilobyte-berlin/jsdoc-plantuml/README.md

  */
 ```

-The filename given after `@startuml` can either we a relativ filename with or without paths or
+The filename given after `@startuml` can either be a relative filename with or without paths or
 an absolute filename. @startuml tags without filename are ignored by this plugin.

 The filename should either end with the graphic format needed (png, svg, eps) or with "puml"
 as format for the plant uml source code files.
-If puml is used here the defaultFormat from the
+If puml is used the defaultFormat from the
-configuration is used to determined the file format created.
+configuration is used to determined the image file format created.

 * `@startuml <filename>` can contain paths, allowed file formats are "png, svg, eps, puml"
   examples "@startuml file.png" or "@startuml my/path/file.puml" etc.pp.